 Great Start offers a 4% down payment and closing cost assistance on FHA and VA loans to qualified buyers.
+The interest rate for this program, as of April 24, 2008 is 6.8%.
 To help the new home buyer avoid delinquent payments or foreclosure, homebuyer education or counseling is required.
 The income and acquisition cost limits of the Great Rate program apply to Great Start program also.

 The New Start 0% Mortgage Loan Program, designed to promote the construction of new homes for very low-income Tennesseans, is delivered through non-profit organizations with established programs for the construction of single family housing for low and very low income households.
 The non-profit is responsible for selecting the homebuyer, determining eligibility, constructing the home, providing homebuyer education, and originating and servicing the New Start Loan.
+THDA currently works with approximately 36 non-profit partners.
 Effective in January 2006, the New Start Program is delivered in two tiers: